Welcome to Interactive Music Theory Lab

 Build chord progressions, organize them into sections, and see them rendered as professional notation.

-Press Tab to open the AI-powered recommendations modal for chord, melody, and harmonization ideas.
+Press Tab to open the theory-based recommendations modal for chord, melody, and harmonization ideas.

 Learn Music Theory